DanielL100/Final-Project/README.md

 - Gain of over 20 dB at 1 Hz
 - Phase margin of over 40°
 - Gain margin of over 6 dB
+- Step response with overshoot up to 25%

 ### Non-Linear Control